gfechter/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Project Overview
 The purpose of this project was to apply machine learning to credit card risk.
-Credit risk is as unbalanced as good loans outnumber risky loans.
+Credit risk is inherently unbalanced as good loans outnumber risky loans.
 Various machine learning models were used to determine which is best at predicting a customer's credit risk for loan approvals.
 The six models that were used for this project are RandomOverSampler, SMOTE, ClusterCentroids, SMOTEENN, BalanceRandomForestClassifier, and EasyEnsembleClassifier.

 ## Resources
 Data: LoanStats_2019Q1.csv